lawrennd/old_talks/_mlai/dimensionality-reduction.md

 where we have introduced a
-matrix $\mappingMatrix$ that is sometimes referred to as the *factor loadings* but we also immediately see is related to our *multivariate linear regression* models from the [previous session on linear regression](./week3.ipynb).
+matrix $\mappingMatrix$ that is sometimes referred to as the *factor loadings* but we also immediately see is related to our *multivariate linear regression* models from the \refnotes{previous session on linear regression}{linear-regression}.
 That is because our vector valued function is of the form
 $$
 \mathbf{f}(\latentVector) =